General Overview: Conditions, Gear, Tents

 - Dog Handlers help control and guide the teams to and from their parking areas.
 Dog handlers will be broken up into handlers and parkers and will rotate these positions.
 You will be using small hand held radios.
 Initially dog handlers are at the team parking area but move around a lot getting all the teams parked or out onto the race course again when it is time for a team to leave Write down the parking area number where the team ends up.
 Mushers needing help getting the team out will usually come find you ahead of time.

 - After the team stops at the line, it is helpful to have a free worker stand in front of the lead dogs to keep the team lined out while waiting and to keep them from wandering to the left or right and dragging the rest of the team with them.
 When handling the dogs always ask permission from the musher before handling any dog.
 Be very careful not to step on a dogs feet.
-You can help the musher locate straw, water and dog food bags but you can not help the musher with any of his dog duties.
+You can help the musher locate straw, water and dog food bags but you can’t help the musher with any of his dog duties.
 After the team is parked return to your parking station for the next arrivals.

 - The Camp Tender oversees the overall smooth running of the checkpoint focusing on the tents, the wood supply, the woodstoves, the packed trails, the fencing and any help that anyone needs.